HRizwan1/2019-team-06f/reports/sprint-06/report.md

  * Firewall:

 - Using UFW (Uncomplicated Firewall) in Apache 2:
-- Ideally, we want to limit the number of ports open and only want to use which we need.
-This is a list of open ports and our current firewall setup on the websever node.
+- This is a list of open ports and our current firewall setup on the websever node.
 Other servers have very limited ports open.

 database:
 ufw allow proto tcp to 0.0.0.0/0 port 22